 Use the paddle attachment rather than the balloon whisk on your mixer.
 That will allow you to still get fluffy frosting without having huge air bubbles.

 Be sure to scrape the sides of your mixer bowl a few times along the way.
 You don’t want ingredients sticking to the sides of the bowl.

 Beat your buttercream on medium speed for at least 3-4 minutes to make sure the frosting is fluffy.
 Then drop it down to low speed for 2 minutes to get out any big air bubbles.

 Turn any frosting you have leftover into delicious buttercream truffles.
 The strawberry frosting really adds a nice fruity pop and goes perfectly with the chocolate shell.

-They may just become your new favorite chocolate!
+They may just become your new favorite homemade candies.
 If you didn’t have a good excuse for making a double batch of frosting before, you do now!

 Have you ever tried a fruity frosting?
 What’s your favorite kind?